SOLVED: How To Start A Flooded Chainsaw Without Tools In Under A Minute

 How do chainsaws become flooded in the first place?

-Obviously, it’s easier to not flood your chainsaw rather than going through the rigmarole of unflooding it.
+It’s easier not to flood your chainsaw than go through the rigmarole of unflooding it.

 Here are three ways you might be flooding your chainsaw: